\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Introduction

 Consequently \S~\ref{sez:toric} is devoted to apply results of previous sections to toric varieties, so obtaining a natural field extension of results proved in \cite[\S~4]{Buczynska}.
 In particular, Theorem~\ref{thm:QUOT+} shows that a non-degenerate toric variety always admits a universal 1-covering, which is still a non-degenerate toric variety: this is an extension of \cite[Thm.~2.2]{RT-QUOT} in which the same statement was proved for a complex, complete and $\Q$-factorial toric variety.
 Let me here recall that, as for the universal covering, in general, an algebraic variety does not admit a universal 1-covering.
 Then the main interest of Theorem~\ref{thm:QUOT+} resides in defining a class of algebraic varieties, namely non-degenerate toric varieties, giving an exception toward such a general fact.

 Recalling that a MDS has a canonical toric embedding, what proved in \S~\ref{sez:toric} applies to give interesting consequences on the topology of a MDS.
 This is the content of \S~\ref{sez:MDS}, where we considered a slightly broader (\wrt MDS) category of spaces called, coherently with \cite{R-wMDS}, \emph{weak} Mori dream spaces (wMDS).
 A wMDS admitting a projective closed embedding is a MDS in the usual Hu-Keel sense \cite{Hu-Keel}.
 Probably the main result here obtained is the construction of a canonical 1-covering $\widetilde{X}$ of a wMDS $X$, given by Theorem~\ref{thm:notors1-cov}.
-In particular, such a canonical 1-covering comes with a canonical closed embedding into the universal 1-covering $\widetilde{W}$ of the the canonical ambient toric variety $W$ of $X$, whose existence in guaranteed by the previous Theorem~\ref{thm:QUOT+}.
-Unfortunately, this canonical embedding between 1-coverings does not turn out to be a \emph{neat} embedding (see Def.~\ref{def:neat}), in general: but the latter is shown to be equivalent with the condition of being a wMDS for the canonical 1-covering $\widetilde{X}$.
+In particular, such a canonical 1-covering comes with a canonical closed embedding into the universal 1-covering $\widetilde{W}$ of the the canonical ambient toric variety $W$ of $X$, whose existence is guaranteed by Theorem~\ref{thm:QUOT+}.
+Unfortunately, this canonical embedding between 1-coverings does not turn out to be a \emph{neat} embedding (see Def.~\ref{def:neat}), in general: but the latter is shown to be equivalent with the condition that the 1-covering $\widetilde{X}$ is still a wMDS whose Cox ring is isomorphic to the Cox ring of $X$ (see Theorem~\ref{thm:notors1-cov}).

 The following \S~\ref{ssez:neat} and \S~\ref{ssez:gruppifondamentali} are dedicated to studying properties of the canonical embedding $\widetilde{X}\hookrightarrow\widetilde{W}$ and the topology of $\widetilde{X}$ itself, respectively.
 In particular, as a consequence of results of M.~Artebani and A.~Laface~\cite{AL}, S.-Y.~Jow \cite{Jow} and G.~Ravindra and V.~Srinivas \cite{RS}, Proposition~\ref{prop:s.c.neat} gives some sufficient conditions for $\widetilde{X}\hookrightarrow\widetilde{W}$ being a neat embedding, hence the canonical 1-covering $\widetilde{X}$ still being a wMDS.
 On the other hand, by applying deep results of M.~Goresky and R.~Mac~Pherson \cite{G-MacPh}, Theorem~\ref{thm:WeakLefschetz} gives a sufficient condition for the canonical 1-covering $\widetilde{X}\longrightarrow X$ being the universal one, in the complex case $\K=\C$.